talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_1.md

 That doesn't mean that, for example `data = recv(1024)` will receive **1024** bytes each time.

 Partial reads are normal because a message can arrive in chunks that can be either **bigger** or **smaller** than `bufsize`.
-It's up to you to make sure to keep calling `recv()` until the message from the server has been dealt with.
+It's up to you to make sure to repeatedly call `recv()` until the entire message from the client has been received.

 `recv()` is also **blocking** meaning that, on one side it will wait until *at least one byte is available* and on the other side it will keep receiving until the connection is broken.

 This means that when a client connection is accepted, `recv()` will wait potentially "forever" until the first byte is sent from the client.

-Lets verify that now by filling the while loop in our server:
+Let's verify that now by filling in the while loop in our server:

 ```python {27-29}
 // file: simple_server.py